Liminality: Victor Turner

+Liminality theory today

+In contemporary anthologies such as Neither Here nor There: The Many Voices of Liminality, and The Liminal Loop: Astonishing Stories of Discovery and Hope topics such as poetic interpretations, Central American notions of the in-between, pilgrimage, spiritual transformation, crisis passages, war, natural disaster, cross-cultural adoption, climate change and spirituality, religious shifts, cyborgs, critical illness, prison, social collapse and reconstruction, gender, and communities in conflict, extreme adventure, initiation, process of transition, ritual, complex liminalities, spiritual practices, black experience, education abroad, genocide, therapeutic practices, ecological collapse, and the arts are explored by a variety of thinkers and practitioners in light of their liminal nature.

 Types

 Liminality has both spatial and temporal dimensions, and can be applied to a variety of subjects: individuals, larger groups (cohorts or villages), whole societies, and possibly even entire civilizations.
 The following chart summarizes the different dimensions and subjects of liminal experiences, and also provides the main characteristics and key examples of each category.

 Another significant variable is "scale," or the "degree" to which an individual or group experiences liminality.
 In other words, "there are degrees of liminality, and…the degree depends on the extent to which the liminal experience can be weighed against persisting structures."
 When the spatial and temporal are both affected, the intensity of the liminal experience increases and so-called "pure liminality" is approached.